 The Group is involved in construction projects for which it recognises revenue over time using the input method by reference to the proportion of contract cost incurred to-date to the total budgeted costs for each project.
 If the unavoidable cost of meeting the obligation under the contract exceeds the economic benefit expected to be received under it, a provision for onerous contract is recognised.
 The uncertainty and subjectivity involved in determining the expected revenue and budgeted cost and progress towards completion will significantly affect the amount of revenue to be recognised and results of the Group, including the provision for onerous contracts.
-As such, we determined this to be a key audit matter.
+As such, we determined that the estimation of total contract revenue and total cost to satisfy contracts to be a key audit matter.